median-man/Gif-Tastic-Gallery/README.md

 I'm building this app to gain some practical experience using jQuery's AJAX method as well as client testing with MochaJS.

 ## Testing

-### Setup
-Run `npm i` to install dependencies.

-### Running the tests
-Start a local server on the root directory for the repository.
-Navigate to`http://localhost:<port number>/test/test.html` in your browser.
+There are a small collection of unit tests available by opening /test/index.html.
+The tests use MochaJS and Chai Javascript libraries by loading them from CDNs.
+If NodeJS is installed on the local environment, simply run `npm test` to open the unit tests in the browser.

 ## Links
 * [Gif-Tastic Gallery](https://median-man.github.io/Gif-Tastic-Gallery/)